ARTICLE I: NAME

 ARTICLE IV: BOARD OF DIRECTORS

-The Board of Directors shall be composed of nine board members, all of whom shall serve without compensation, with the exception of free guests.
+The Board of Directors shall be composed of eleven (11) board members, all of whom shall serve without compensation, with the exception of free guests.
 The Board of Directors shall be allowed a maximum of 6 free guests per day.
+Board members shall be allowed to keep unused guest passes to be used after the end of their term.
 Six members of the Board shall constitute a quorum.

-At each Annual Meeting of the Active Members of the Club, three Directors shall be elected to serve for a term of three years or until their successors have been duly elected and qualified.
+At each Annual Meeting of the Active Members of the Club, new Directors shall be elected to serve for a term of three years to maintain full board membership (11).

 No member shall be eligible to serve two consecutive full (three year) terms as a Director.